Highlights. The global online apparel market sales totaled $880.9 billion in 2025, with projections surpassing $1.2 trillion by 2030.

 • Virtual try-on is the most desired AI shopping feature, with 77% of online shoppers wanting e-commerce retailers to offer this technology.

-• On average, consumers who purchase e-commerce apparel spend $1.75 less per order than when buying other categories of goods online.
+• On average, consumers who purchase e-commerce apparel spend $12.83 more per order than when buying other categories of goods online.

 Pie Chart: Median Share of Online Clothing Shoppers by Age according to Digital Commerce 360